Cambridge Capital Team

 with unmatched expertise in the applied supply chain.

 Our team creates value by bringing proven expertise to companies throughout the growth cycle, from early-stage to late-stage.
-The firm’s Operating Partners, each of whom is a successful entrepreneur and experienced operating executive, provide critical operational and strategic assistance to portfolio company management throughout the investment lifecycle.
-Cambridge Capital’s professionals provide additional support to its portfolio companies through its deep team, lending assistance with strategic planning, financial structuring, recruitment, and all other areas associated with company growth.
+The firm’s senior investment professionals have invested in excess of $1.5 billion in growth-stage companies over the last 20 years (including at previous firms before joining Cambridge Capital).
+Our Operating Partners, each of whom is a successful entrepreneur and experienced operating executive, provide critical operational and strategic assistance to portfolio company management throughout the investment lifecycle.
+Cambridge Capital’s team also provides additional support with strategic planning, financial structuring, recruitment, M&A and all other areas associated with company growth.

-Bill Conley is an Operating Partner with Cambridge Capital.
+Bill Conley is an Operating Advisor with Cambridge Capital.

 Bill has been involved with several start-ups in the technology and logistics sector, including as a current Board Member and former CEO of Sky-Trax (dba: Total Trax).
 In that role, Bill brought over 35 years of supply chain logistics experience, extensive managerial experience with both large-scale and growth-oriented operations, and strong relationships with key players in the supply chain industry.